-The vast majority of the company's employees, customers and suppliers are located in the United Arab Emirates ("UAE").
-The company ensures that it complies with all laws and regulations governing employment standards and occupational health, safety, environmental and other matters within the jurisdiction within which it operates.
+The company's employees, customers and suppliers are located in the United Arab Emirates ("UAE") which operates as a branch of the company, and in the United Kingdom.
+The company ensures that it complies with all laws and regulations governing employment standards, occupational health, safety, environmental and other matters within the jurisdictions within which it operates.